 For those who have already completed QOLT training or who have elected to complete certification independently, visit the Resources section of this website to find QOLT rubrics, reference materials, and more.

 You must complete a QOLT Self-review and Revision Planning Document (download PDF version) (download Word version) in order to apply for certification.
 It is recommended that you attend a SF State QOLT Self-review Workshop.
 In this workshop we will get you started on completing the self-review and help you formulate a revision plan.

-There are many support resources available to you as you work through your course revisions.
-One option is to join the QOLT Mentorship Cohort.
+There are many QOLT professional development resources available to you as you work through your course revisions.
+One option is to self-organize into a departmental cohort.
 As part of the cohort you will work collaboratively with Mentors, staff, and other cohort members as you build and implement new solutions and improvements.

 Another option is to complete your course revisions independently.
 We encourage you to request individual support from AT's Teaching and Learning with Technology team as needed.

 Your course will then be anonymously reviewed by our trained peer reviewers.
 Applicants will receive the results of the peer review and verification process by email.

 6. Award of certification and recognition